WycliffeAssociates/btt-recorder-docs/docs/mainscreens.rst

 Microphone icon
 +++++++++++++++++
 Tap the Microphone icon to record a new take of the verse or chunk.
-See Recording screen.
+See `Recording screen`_.

 Right arrow
 +++++++++++++